ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

   on top, like on Kickstarter)
 - A page that lets you view a project, and donate to that project
 - A page that lets you create a new project
+- The ability to filter the list of projects on the front page using query parameters
+  - Filter by projects that are fully funded (query string: `?funded=true`)
+  - Filter by projects looking to raise over a certain amount of money (e.g. the query string `?goal_greater_than=10000` should return all projects seeking to raise over $10k) (not implemented in solution)
+- A page that lets you bulk edit/delete projects (not implemented in solution)

 A Kickstarter clone without users sounds a little sucky, but it's a great starting point and an introduction to backend apps, routes, and databases.